rodneyshupe/Cookbook/Appendix/H_UrbanFareRecipes.rst

 #.
 Heat a skillet and melt butter.
 #.
 Add apples and saute for 4 minutes
 #.
 Add nutmeg, cinnamon, and brown sugar, saute for an additional 3 minutes.
 #.
-Add brandy, light to flambe’
+Add brandy, light to flambe'
 #.
 Once the flame is out add the raclette cheese.
 #.
 Cook until the cheese is melted.
 #.
 Serve in a small bowl with or without ice cream.